hugoj0s3/jobmaster-net/docs/ArchitectureTuningGuide.md

 ## 2. Configuring and Tuning Cluster Settings: Sizing Your Configurations

-When scaling your cluster, you have five major parameters to adjust.
+When scaling your cluster, you have six major parameters to adjust.
 Here is how to toggle them to fit your workload:

 ### Parameter 1: How many Coordinators do I need?
-Under normal conditions, **1 or 2 Coordinators** are enough for the entire cluster (using 2 provides active-passive High Availability / Failover).
+Under normal conditions, **no more than 5 Coordinators** are enough for the entire cluster (using 2 or more provides active-passive High Availability / Failover).

 * **Why**: A Coordinator's job is extremely fast.
 It queries, acquires, and pushes.
 * **Tuning `TransferBatchSize`**: